Is there clinical training available in the MS program?

 What are my chances for acceptance?

 Admission is achieved through competitive application.
-Approximately 40 students are selected each year from the original pool of applicants, to come in for an interview and meet our faculty and current students.
+Approximately 40 students are selected for an interview each year from the original pool of applicants.
+Approximately 10 students are admitted to the program each year.
 Over the past several years, the number of completed applications in the original pool has ranged from approximately 75 to 175.
-In-person interviews provide the applicants with a chance to get to know our campus and program as well.
+In-person interviews provide applicants with a chance to get to know our campus and program.
 Our selection process involves student achievement on all quantitative measures, ratings by faculty regarding letters of endorsement, match of applicant interests and graduate goals with our departmental resources and evidence of personal characteristics such as maturity and responsibility.
-Approximately 10 students are admitted to the program each year.
 The program has a strong commitment toward a recruitment process that promotes principles of multiculturalism and diversity.

 Are there opportunities for teaching in the program?

 The MS program does not offer formal teaching assistantships.
 However, there are a number of teaching assistant opportunities available on a course-by-course basis, which pay per credit hour.

 If I enter the MS program, can that help me to gain admission to the PhD programs offered at Drexel?

 Admittance to the MS program does not systematically work for or against your ability to apply to the distinguished doctoral programs in our department.
 However, if you decide to apply to one of our doctoral programs, your application would be fairly considered among all of the other applicants to those programs in any given year, with no unique considerations.
 It is important to know though, that you will not be able to apply to the doctoral programs in our department unless you are in your last year of the MS curriculum in good standing.
 You may, of course, apply to programs at other institutions at any time.